TrueBlocks/trueblocks-docs/content/data-model/chaindata.md

 types of data with [chifra names](/chifra/accounts/#chifra-names) detailing the names for addresses, `-articulate` describing the Functions and Events of a transaction, and [chifra when](/chifra/chaindata/#chifra-when) describing dated blocks.
-Dated blocks assign a human-readable date to blocks given block numbers or timestamps and visa versa.
+Dated blocks assign a human-readable date to blocks given block numbers or timestamps and vice versa.

 The following commands produce and manage NamedBlocks: